SaraGinsburg/our-family-frontend/dev-log.md

   -->niceDeeds and kindWords will be pending until approved by administrator

 ##7/3
--modify UserCard to include Card from react-bootstrap --> import card from 'react-bootstrap'
+-modify UserCard to include Card from react-bootstrap      DONE --> import card from 'react-bootstrap'
   --> replace <div> img, etc.
 -create input form for niceDeeds